kmock930/2024-Summer-Hackathon-Team-1/README.md

 - Add new supabase commands to deploy the corresponding function.
 2. Merge your changes to the main branch.
 3. Execute the GitHub Action workflow: "Deploy Docker Build for Supabase functions".
+# Creating a Database model in code from Supabase
+- Run the following command in the directory where you would like Supabase CLI to auto-generate you a database model file in TypeScript: `supabase gen types typescript --project-id ibhwsqyqdziekcjyakog > database.types.ts`